My statement in my last article was:

 In order to achieve these goals these forces don’t hesitate to make use of tacticism and machinations.
 Some time, they call on struggles under the pressure of the workers and the labor movement and make use of various means in order to control the trade union movement and even to alter the correlation of forces.

+The communists are in constant confrontation with these forces.
 In Greece the clash of the two respective lines within the trade union movement is revealed every day.[5] »

 How is it possible that the following principles and analysis has been passed as « a contribution » without critic on its opportunist and even revisionist character?